Skip to main content

 Implementation timeline

+The MPSC delayed implementation of the pre-transplant metrics to allow programs time to better understand the metrics, review their applicable data and practices, and make practice changes as desired.
 Specifically, the MPSC postponed the implementation of the pre-transplant metrics until at least one complete evaluation interval had passed following the December 2021 Board approval.
-This ensures that the MPSC will only evaluate programs based on transplant program performance on these two metrics using data collected after Board approval.
+This ensured that the MPSC would only evaluate programs based on transplant program performance on these two metrics using data collected after Board approval.

 • The offer acceptance model reports a program’s offer acceptance practices during a 1-year evaluation interval.